Tutu Jones: Life and career

 John Jones Jr. was born in Dallas, Texas, United States, the son of a Dallas-based R&B guitarist, Johnny B. Jones.
 Through his father's work, he was introduced to house guests such as Freddie King, L. C. Clark, Ernie Johnson and Little Joe Blue.
 Jones began playing the guitar by the age of five, by which time he had acquired his nickname Tutu from his father.

 He began his career in adolescence, as a drummer, graduating from backing his uncles Barefoot Miller and L. C. Clark (the latter in 1976) to working with Z. Z. Hill and R. L. Burnside.

 Meanwhile, working on his own guitar playing, by 1989 Jones had moved on to fronting his own bands.
-This in led to the recording of his debut album, I'm For Real, on JSP Records in 1994.
+This led to the recording of his debut album, I'm For Real, on JSP Records in 1994.
 It was nominated for a W. C. Handy Award.
 Blues Texas Soul followed two years later, and Staying Power in 1998.

 A live album, Tutu Jones Live, was issued in 2005 by Doc Blues Records.
 A journalist at the Austin Chronicle then stated, "bluesmen are traditionalists, but Jones learns how to mesh soulful wails with syrupy blues that are as sweaty live as they are in quiet studios."

 His album Inside Out was released by CD Baby in 2009.